nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

 1. Shutdown

-   1. Shut down the app using the `exit` command.
+   1. Shut down the app using the `exit` command.<br>
+      Expected: The app shuts down.

 ### Deleting a client

 1. Deleting a client while all clients are being shown

-   1. Prerequisites: List all clients using the `list` command.
+   1. Prerequisites: List all clients using the `listclients` command.
 Multiple clients in the list.

    1. Test case: `deleteclient 1`<br>
       Expected: First client is deleted from the list.
 Details of the deleted client shown in the status message.